 You can avoid all this hassle by using an accounting tool and submit your advance VAT return easily, conveniently and correctly without any errors.

 6) How do you report advance VAT return to Finanzamt

 The advance VAT can only be reported online.
 The submission in paper form is only permitted in exceptional cases and upon special requests.

 You have TWO options for submitting your advance VAT return in Germany

-- Do it manually: Either you go through all your income and expenditure for the advance return period, calculate the VAT collected and spent and enter all the figures manually, field by field, on the advance VAT return form in Elster Online.
+- Do it manually with ELSTER: Either you go through all your income and expenditure for the advance return period, calculate the VAT collected and spent and enter all the figures manually, field by field, on the advance VAT return form in ELSTER Online.

 Let’s take a detailed look at both methods.

 6.1) Submitting Advance VAT return through ELSTER